 To move lunch and snack time into a healthful direction:

-- Choose foods with higher amounts of the nutrients we need: fiber, protein, calcium, and vitamin C.
+- Choose foods with higher amounts of the nutrients we need: fiber, protein, calcium, potassium, and vitamin C.

 - Avoid foods loaded with things we need to eat less of: saturated fat, sodium, and added sugar.